India tests anti-satellite weapon A-SAT, establishes itself as major space power: Modi

 BJP leader Subramanian Swamy said that testing of Anti-satellite weapon system "has thrown Pakistan electronic guidance of their jet fighter into blindness."

 "Tremendous achievement by Namo Govt.
 It has thrown Pakistan electronic guidance of their jet fighter into blindness.
 Even Pak airforce jets flying over Pak territory can be shot down by blinded Pak radars.
-Congratulation to Namo's l," Swamy tweetd.
+Congratulation to Namo's l," Swamy tweeted.

 ऐतिहासिक 'मिशन शक्ति' को सफल बनाने के लिए हमारे वैज्ञानिकों और देश की जनता को बधाई। हमने एक लो ऑर्बिट सैटेलाइट को मार गिराया है, जिसका मतलब है कि हम देश पर आने वाले किसी भी प्रकार के खतरे के लिए तैयार हैं। @narendramodi #MissionShakti #NamumkinAbMumkinHai— Chowkidar Nitin Gadkari (@nitin_gadkari) March 27, 2019